Rani Lakshmi Bai

-The Rani of Jhansi (c.
-1828 – 17 June 1858), the queen of the Maratha-ruled princely state of Jhansi in North India, was one of the leading figures of the Indian rebellion of 1857, and a symbol of resistance to British raj British rule in India.
+Rani Lakshmi Bai was the Rani of Jhansi (19 November 1828 – 18 June 1858), the queen of the Maratha-ruled princely state of Jhansi in North India, was one of the leading figures of the Indian rebellion of 1857, and a symbol of resistance to British raj British rule in India.

 She was married to Raja Gangadhar Rao Niwalkar, the Maharaja of Jhansi in 1842, and became the queen of Jhansi.
 After the marriage, she was given the name Lakshmi Bai.
 The ceremony of the marriage was performed at the Ganesh Mandir, the temple of Lord Ganesha situated in the old city of Jhansi.
 Rani Lakshmi Bai gave birth to a son in 1851, but this child died when he was about four months old.